cloudmesh-community/book/chapters/msg/graphql.md

 $ python manage.py runserver
 ```

-The last command will start a server on th localhost and you can
+The last command will start a server on the localhost and you can
 access it at the URL

 * <http://localhost:8000>